Ga naar de inhoud

 How vulnerable is a water system to climate change?

-• Gain insight into the vulnerability of a water system
+Gain insight into the vulnerability of a water system

-How do adaptation measures affect water quality?
+What effects do adaptation measures have on water quality?

-• Read more about the potential effects of adaptation measures on water quality
+Read more about the potential effects of adaptation measures on water quality

 How can negative effects on water quality be counteracted?

-The background information to this knowledge dossier is found in the following research reports (in Dutch): Indicators and limiting values for urban water quality (2023), Control variables and action perspective (2022), and Impact of climate change on urban water quality (2021) The 2022 and 2023 studies were conducted by a consortium of the National Institute for Public Health and the Environment (RIVM), Royal HaskoningDHV, Deltares, Arcadis, TAUW, and Climate Adaptation Services.
-This consortium worked the results of these reports into an interactive knowledge document and a tool with limiting values.
-The 2021 study was conducted by the National Institute for Public Health and the Environment (RIVM), Deltares, Arcadis, and Wageningen Environmental Research (WENR).
-The studies were commissioned by the National Water and Climate Knowledge and Innovation Programme (NKWK).
+The National Water and Climate Knowledge and Innovation Programme (NKWK) studies of 2022 and 2023 were conducted by a consortium of the National Institute for Public Health and the Environment (RIVM), Deltares, Arcadis, TAUW and the Climate Adaptation Services foundation.
+The results of the report were processed into an interactive knowledge document (pdf, 13 MB) and a tool indicating limiting values for the functional water quality of urban water.
+The National Water and Climate Knowledge and Innovation Programme (NKWK) study of 2021 was conducted by the National Institute for Public Health and the Environment (RIVM), Deltares, Arcadis and Wageningen Environmental Research (WENR).

 Click to enlarge (afbeelding: blauwalg1.jpg)